Designing a Shared Use, Incubator, or Commissary Kitchen

-If you already realized this and want to provide a space for innovation and creativity in your local area, you might be asking: how does one go about planning a new kitchen space?
-Or reinvent an existing kitchen for shared commercial use?
+If you have already realized this and want to provide a space for innovation and creativity in your local community, you might be asking: how does one go about planning a new shared kitchen space?
+Or reinvent an existing kitchen or facility for shared commercial use?

-It’s a daunting prospect and you’re right to look for some outside help!
+It’s a daunting prospect and you are right to look for some outside help!

-Proper planning and upfront investment in a design from the professionals will help you avoid issues like this and avert a financial disaster.
-There’s a multitude of details that must be thought-out carefully to avoid issues down the road.
+Proper planning and upfront investment in a design from professionals will help you avoid issues like this and avert a financial disaster.
+There’s a multitude of details that must be thought out carefully to avoid issues down the road.

 What to Consider When Designing a Shared-use Kitchen

-ATK Design Studios has decades of experience designing commercial kitchens, including university cafeterias, corporate coffee bars, cafes, and markets, senior care facilities, government cafeteria kitchens, and more.
+Our friends at ATK Design Studios have decades of experience designing commercial kitchens, including university cafeterias, corporate coffee bars, cafes, and markets, senior care facilities, government cafeteria kitchens, and more.

-The businesses’ owner and Senior Principal Teri Kidwell explains that designing shared-use kitchens is a natural fit based on the firm’s experience.
-Referring to commercial kitchens of the type mentioned above, she says, “Those are shared kitchens because there’s a lot of people working in one space to serve a mass of people.”
+Owner and Senior Principal Teri Kidwell explains that designing shared use kitchens is a natural extension of her firm’s experience.
+Referring to other commercial kitchens mentioned above, she says, “They are shared kitchens because there’s a lot of people working in one space to serve a mass of people.”

-That’s why the team has put together a special package to help you navigate the inevitable challenges you’ll encounter when planning and building a shared-use kitchen.
-Teri and Head of Business Development Marisela Smith put their heads together and told us the most important factors to consider from their years of experience.
+That’s why her team has put together a special package to help you navigate the inevitable challenges you’ll encounter when planning and building a shared-use kitchen.

-There was a lot of talk about floor sinks and health and safety regulations, and here’s the list of considerations they came up with.
+There was a lot of talk about — from floor sinks to health and safety regulations — and here’s a list of considerations you can start to use to plan your journey.

-The first stage of kitchen design planning is to decide what you want for your kitchen.
-The constraining factors will be your budget and, if you already have a site in mind, the size of your space.
+The first stage of kitchen design planning is to decide what you want for your shared kitchen.
+The constraining factors will be your budget and if you already have a site in mind, the size of your space.

-But the first step is to ask yourself if you could have whatever you wanted, what would it be?
-More specifically:
+But the first step is to ask yourself if you could have whatever you wanted (the big dream!) — what would it be?

 • What do you want to achieve with your kitchen?

-• What kind of equipment and amenities do you want to provide?
-For example, will you have bakery equipment, an event space, parking for food trucks etc.?
+• What kind of commercial equipment and amenities do you want to provide?
+For example, will you have bakery equipment, an event space, parking for food trucks, etc.?

 • How many tenants will you accommodate?